Dichkovav/IpRange/README.md

 # IpRange
 IpTangeSize
-#This is an simple application which takes two IPv4 addresses as inputs and returns the size of the range between the two addresses.
+#This is a simple application which takes two IPv4 addresses as inputs and returns the size of the range between the two addresses.

 1 In project directory run "npm install" interminal